Indus script: Corpus

-By 1977 at least 2,906 inscribed objects with legible inscriptions had been discovered, and by 1992 a total of approx. 4,000 inscribed objects had been found.
+By 1977 at least 2,906 inscribed objects with legible inscriptions had been discovered, and by 1992 a total of approximately 4,000 inscribed objects had been found.
 In 2025, it was reported around 5,000 inscriptions have been excavated since 1924.

-Indus script symbols have primarily been found on stamp seals, pottery, bronze, and copper plates, tools, and weapons.
+Indus script symbols have primarily been found on stamp seals, pottery, bronze and copper plates, tools, and weapons.
 The majority of the textual corpus consists of seals, impressions of such seals, and graffiti markings inscribed on pottery.
 Seals and their impressions were typically small in size and portable, with most being just 2–3 centimetres in length on each side.
 No extant examples of the Indus script have been found on perishable organic materials like papyrus, paper, textiles, leaves, wood, or bark.

 Early Harappan

 Early examples of the Indus script have been found on pottery inscriptions and clay impressions of inscribed Harappan seals dating to around c.
 2800–2600 BCE during the Early Harappan period, and emerging alongside administrative objects such as seals and standardised weights during the Kot Diji phase of this period.
 However, excavations at Harappa have demonstrated the development of some symbols from potter's marks and graffiti belonging to the earlier Ravi phase from c.
 3500–2800 BCE.